OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 **Unit:** The physical unit of the measurement data, such as "millimeter".
 If no physical unit can be assigned to the data, this attribute remains empty.

-The dataset and the possible data that can be stored are described in more detail in the chapter [\ref{hdf5-datasets} Dataset](#hdf5-datasets).
+The data set and the possible data that can be stored are described in more detail in the chapter [\ref{hdf5-datasets} Dataset](#hdf5-datasets).

 ### Logging Group